sgsbucket/animan-doc/docs/animan/episode_progress.md

 - Tab: Progress
 :::

-This page shows an Episode's progress.
+This page displays an Episode's progress.
 It is split into a left section for Shots and right section for Stages.

 <Screenshot image="/screenshot/episode_progress.png">
 </Screenshot>